 How technology affects learning

 Technology is constantly pushing us to embrace new tools and processes.
 This is true not only in our daily lives, but also in our workplaces and schools.
-While learning itself won’t necessarily be revolutionized, an increase in efficiency from technology changes both how we learn and role of learning professionals in corporations around the globe.
+While learning itself won’t necessarily be revolutionized, an increase in efficiency from technology changes both how we learn and the overall role of learning professionals in corporations around the globe.

 Technology places learning straight in the hands of the learner, both by using mobile learning tools, augmented and virtual reality, and even video games.
 (At the request of numerous professors, the Assassin’s Creed video game series created a violence-free version of ancient Egypt for learners to explore, complete with guided tours.)
 Using technology takes learning out of the classroom and gives learners the ability to adjust learning to their own timeframes and unique talents.
 This makes using technology for learning especially valuable for job training and enrichment.